« THE LAYOUT OF ARGUMENT »

 Challenger: — But “special facts may make this case an exception to the rule, or one in which the law can be applied only subject to certain qualifications” (id., p.
 101).

-Finally the arguer acknowledges these reservations.
-His or her Claim is a “presumption”, only “presumably” true, not “necessarily” so.
-This must be clearly expressed by a Qualifier (Q), “indicating the exceptional conditions which might be capable of defeating or rebutting the warranted conclusion (R)”:
+Finally, the claimant acknowledges these caveats.
+Her claim is a “presumption”, which is only “presumably” true, not “necessarily” so.
+This must be made clear by a Qualifier (Q), “indicating the exceptional conditions which might be capable of defeating or refuting the warranted conclusion (R).”

-Arguer: — My claim (C) is probably true, insofar we don’t know if “both his parents were aliens [or] he has become a naturalized American” (id. p.
+Arguer: — My claim (C) is probably true, insofar as we don’t know if “both his parents were aliens [or] he has become a naturalized American” (id. p.
 102-103).

 2. Representation